bdoghomieg123/bens-math-game/README.md

-# Bens-math-game

-Welcome to Ben's math program betas!
+# Welcome to Ben's math program beta!

 Currently, all the basic operations (Addition, Subtraction, Multiplication, and division are included).